TheTeaCat/COM2004-OCR-Assignment/README.md

  - A description of my solution can be found in [report.md](/report.md)

+Those reading and judging the code should bear in mind that this was a _programming experiment_.

 ---

 **All files except this readme form the assignment.**